How to Receive

 When a family is approved or has a change in child care services, CDA will give the parent and the child care provider a Certificate For Child Care Services.
-For examples of To help you better understand the child care services approved for parents on the Alternative Payment Program, watch our how-to videos:
+To help you better understand the child care services approved for parents on the Alternative Payment Program, check out our how-to videos:

 Attendance records are the backbone of the Alternative Payment Program as these records are what is submitted monthly for provider reimbursement.
 Each family is given an attendance record specifically coded to a specific month and child.
 It is essential that child care is documented on the correct attendance form.
-The parent, provider or authorized person is responsible for recording the child’s drop off and pick up times on CDA’s attendance record.
+The parent, provider, or authorized person is responsible for recording the child’s drop off and pick up times on CDA’s attendance record.
 CDA cannot accept alternate attendance records.
 If an alternate record is received, reimbursement cannot be issued.
-Watch our how-to videos:
+Learn more in our how-to videos:

 Invoicing CDA is simple.
 Complete the “Provider Bill/Invoicing” section on each child’s attendance record by filling out what you charge for the care provided.
 This can either be a monthly, or weekly amount, depending on what your current rate sheet states.
 Then, submit your signed attendance records to CDA’s main office in Bonita.

 Attendance records must be submitted by the 10th calendar day of each month.
 Reimbursements are made 12 business days from the date received.
-If attendance records are received after the 10th of the month, reimbursements are made 25 business days from the date received.
-Check out a Reimbursement schedule and attendance record example in this video:
+If attendance records are received after the 11th of the month, reimbursements are made 15 business days from the date received.
+To download our Reimbursement Schedule click here:

 Want to learn more about CDA’s Alternative Payment program?
 The Program Guidelines are a great resource for all parents and providers on the program’s philosophy, objectives, and terms of operation.
 To download, click here: